Negan: Season 9

 Later, Negan realizes that his cell door is unlocked, and escapes.
 Judith tries to stop him, but lets him go after he persuades her that he will not hurt anyone else.
-Negan wanders through the changed world, losing his food following an encounter with two walkers and inadvertently returning to the clearing where he murdered Glenn and Abraham.
+Negan wanders through the changed world, losing his food following an encounter with two zombies and inadvertently returning to the clearing where he murdered Glenn and Abraham.
 Negan gets a new leather jacket from an abandoned clothing store, but is nearly killed by a pack of feral dogs in the process.
 Negan finally returns to the Sanctuary, only to find it completely abandoned and all of the Saviors gone.
 Negan tries to adapt to life alone, but eventually abandons the Sanctuary and his old life for good and returns to Alexandria.
 Confronted by Judith, Negan admits that she was right that there is nothing left for him outside and he is willing to return to his cell rather than be alone.
 Negan then allows Judith to take him back to Alexandria.

 Negan is visited by Michonne after Judith disappears.
 Negan's cell now contains a bookshelf with several books and a small seat where he can comfortably read.
-Michonne demands to know what Negan talks to Judith about, and he admits to telling her stories about Carl, Rick, and the war, stories which Judith has never heard from anyone else before.
+Michonne demands to know what Negan talks to Judith about, and he admits to telling her stories about Carl, Rick, and the war, stories which Judith has never heard from anyone else.
 Negan points out that Judith would be able to tell if he was lying so he is always honest with her, even when she asked about Glenn and Abraham.
 Negan urges Michonne to listen to and be honest with her daughter and helps her realize that Judith went to try and help her friends.

-Negan is moved out of his cell during a dangerous blizzard, as he will freeze to death otherwise.
-Negan is the first to realize that something is wrong, leading to Eugene discovering that the chimney is clogged.
+Negan is moved out of his cell during a winter storm, as he would freeze to death otherwise.
+Negan is the first to realize that something is wrong, leading to Eugene to discover that a chimney is clogged.
 Though everyone contemplates leaving Negan to die, they take him with them as they travel to Aaron's house.
-However, Judith hears Daryl's dog barking and runs off into the storm.
-Negan risks his own life to chase after Judith and save her, finding her by following the barking dog, though his leg is injured by flying debris in the process.
+However, Judith hears Daryl's dog barking and runs into the storm.
+Negan risks his own life to chase after Judith and save her, finding her by following the barking dog, though his leg is injured by flying debris.
 Negan saves Judith and the dog, and carries them to shelter.
-The next day, a recovering Negan is visited in the infirmary by a grateful Michonne.